janraj/Networking/sftp/README.md

 2. Using Citrix VPX as Ingress Device
 3. Access the sftp application.
 4. Verify using VPX stats.
+5. Why Citrix ADC is better choice for exposing the SFTP service ?

 ## Deploy sftp micro service on a kubernetes cluster
 As a first setp we are dploying the SFTP micro service on kubernetes.
 Please refer [here](/sftp.yaml) to see the SFTP application yaml.